Read time: 3 minutes

 If you decide to breastfeed your baby, you shouldn’t need to make any special dietary changes but it’s a good idea to eat healthily.
 You can always talk to your midwife or healthcare professional if you’d like any more advice.
 Read more about a healthy breastfeeding diet.

-While a healthy intake is important at all stages.
-However, your risk of deficiency is higher during the third trimester when requirements increase due to your baby’s accelerated development and increased blood volume.
+While a healthy intake is important throughout your pregnancy, your risk of deficiency is higher during your third trimester when requirements increase due to your baby’s accelerated development and increased blood volume.
 Your body naturally prioritises your baby’s needs, which is why you need more4.

 Free 'Eating for 2' recipe e-book

 Healthy, tasty recipes by chef Lorraine Pascale and our team of nutritionists